WoitkeL/dorganalysis/README.md

 # Example

 Go to the `code` directory and open ` example.ipynb` using `Jupyter Notebook`.
-It contains a step by step walkthrough of a typical analysis.
+The notebook contains a step by step walkthrough of a typical analysis.

 # Analysis of BioModels